incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 This document provides a real-world example of how to configure Redis using a ConfigMap.
 It assumes that you have already [configured a pod to use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).

 ## {{% heading "objectives" %}}

+By the end of this tutorial, you will be able to:

 * Create a ConfigMap with Redis configuration values
-* Create a Redis Pod that mounts and uses the created ConfigMap
+* Create a Redis pod that mounts and uses the created ConfigMap
 * Verify that the configuration was correctly applied

 ## {{% heading "prerequisites" %}}

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

 * The example shown on this page works with `kubectl` 1.14 and above.
 * Understand [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).

 <!-- lessoncontent -->

-## Real World Example: Configuring Redis using a ConfigMap
+## Walkthrough

 Follow the steps below to configure a Redis cache using data stored in a ConfigMap.

+### Create ConfigMap

 First create a ConfigMap with an empty configuration block: